ADHD

 Defining ADHD Impulsivity: Action Without Foresight

 ADHD is like having a mental browser with too many tabs open, and you can't focus on any of them.
-It is characterized by difficulty paying attention, hyperactivity, and impulsive behavior.
+It is characterised by difficulty paying attention, hyperactivity, and impulsive behaviour.
 It may cause issues in all aspects of life, from interpersonal interactions to financial situations.
 For instance, children may speak out of turn or be easily distracted from a delicate task, while adults may splurge excessively or react in a hurtful manner to their loved ones.

 ADHD Symptoms and Manifestations in Adults and Children